Andrettin/Wyrmsun/readme.txt

 - 3.5.2
 -----------------------------------------------------------------------

+* Quests
+- The Andvari's Gold side-quest now requires the destruction of the Oinling Clan's Mead Hall, instead of the destruction of the entire clan.
+The magic ring will drop besides the destroyed hall.

+* Scenarios
+- The Nidavellir map is now randomly-generated.
+- The trigger which creates the Oinling Clan now gives a Mead Hall for it as well.

 * Units
 - The starting speed for ships has been toned down, so that the final speed after researching the new upgrades is still the same as before.